✈️ Enquire Now

 An RPL allows you to fly within 25 nautical miles of your departure aerodrome.
 With additional endorsements, you can operate in controlled airspace and at aerodromes such as Moorabbin Airport.

-RPL training costs vary based on aircraft type, lesson frequency, and individual progress.
-Contact us for a tailored estimate and a training plan that suits your schedule and goals.
+The cost of a Recreational Pilot Licence (RPL) in Melbourne typically ranges between $10,000 and $16,000+, depending on the flight school, aircraft type, lesson frequency, and individual progress.
+At Goldwings Aviation, the estimated cost for the RPL program is $10,375.
+Please, contact us for a tailored estimate and a training plan that suits your schedule and goals.

 Yes.
-Many students use RPL training as a pathway into PPL.
-Your RPL hours and experience may be credited toward PPL requirements, making progression smoother.
+Many students use the RPL as a pathway to the Private Pilot Licence (PPL).
+Flight hours and experience gained during RPL training can be credited toward PPL requirements.

 Flying 1–3 times per week usually leads to faster progress and better skill retention.
 If your schedule is tighter, we can still build a practical plan around your availability.

-Absolutely.
-Our CASA-approved instructors take you step by step from your first lesson through to your RPL flight test, making it beginner-friendly and structured.
+Yes.
+RPL training is designed for beginners.
+Our CASA-approved instructor take you step by step, from your first lesson through to the flight test, making it structured and accessible for new students.